What is a Business Model Canvas?

 The Business Model Canvas is typically laid out as follows:

-Description of categories in the Business Model Canvas
+Descriptions of the 9 categories in the Business Model Canvas

 There is no implicit order in the Business Model Canvas.
 However, for several reasons, it is advised to start from the top right, move towards the left and finish with the two categories at the bottom.